Skip to main content

 A system alliance created to integrate and promote sustainability within supply chains.
 This is the role of Open-es, an initiative we support with the aim of uniting the efforts of key players in the sectors of industry, finance and in associations and institutions.
 Through a single, collaborative, and free digital platform, we assist businesses on their growth path in the realm of sustainability.

-The systemic approach is indeed the only effective way to reach all businesses along the supply chain, engaging them in coordinated and focused programmes and challenges, monitoring their performance and improvement plans while avoiding the risk of multiplying similar requests that could lead to a detrimental bureaucratic burden, particularly for smaller companies.
+The systemic approach is indeed the only effective way to reach all businesses along the Supply chain, engaging them in coordinated and focused programmes and challenges, monitoring their performance and improvement plans while avoiding the risk of multiplying similar requests that could lead to a detrimental bureaucratic burden, particularly for smaller companies.

 A digital platform to measure and improve ESG performance